brianboisvert/fitmaker_frontend/README.md

 # FitMaker
 Welcome to FitMaker, where you can create and save your favorite at-home workouts!
-This app allows a user to register, sign in, browse exercises, and create, edit, and delete workouts.
+This app allows users to register, sign in, browse exercises, and create, edit, and delete workouts.

 ## Getting Started